EXHIBITION CALENDAR 2021

 Jo Bertini’s paintings traverse well-worn landscapes in an exploration of the true nature of wilderness.
 Drawing from the traditions of artists on scientific and ecological survey expeditions into the most remote and inaccessible regions, Bertini celebrates her long and intimate engagement with the desert.

-LEAH FRASER Your body burned with the light of a thousand stars, acrylic on polyester canvas, 95.5 x 105.5 cm (framed)
+LEAH FRASER The Knowing, acrylic on polyester canvas, 94 x 64 cm (framed)

 11 – 29 May